MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Name and description

-When you create a rule, you can add a name and description that make it easily identifiable for you and your team.
+When you create a rule, you can add a name and description that make the rule easily identifiable for you and your team.
 Rule names must be unique.

 ### Status